 Returning to the search for his father, Bane is convinced that his biological father is the American doctor that the Jesuit priest spoke about.
 Upon closer investigation, Bane realized that the doctor who was close to his mother was none other than Dr Thomas Wayne, the father of Bruce Wayne.
 Upon realizing this, Bane was convinced that he and Batman were in fact biologically related.
 Sharing this discovery with Batman as he returned to Gotham, Bane found himself not only staying at Wayne Manor, but also working alongside with the Batman as well.
 A series of murders involving tattoo's coming to life were investigated by this new "dynamic duo."
-They found it was a traumatized girl named Pix who had used her technological the powers to cause her tattoos to attack the men who raped her.
-Meanwhile, Bane discovered that he was not biologically related to Bruce.
-Even after learning this, when Batman was in need of assistance in dealing with Pix and the rapist known as Ricky, Bane came to his aid, ultimately saving Batman’s life.
-Upon sharing his discoveries with the hero, Bane set off to continue his search for his father, now with the financial backing of Batman.
+They found it was a traumatized girl named Pix who had used her technological the powers to cause her tattoos to attack the men who had assaulted her.
+Meanwhile, a blood test revealed Bane was not biologically related to Bruce.
+Even after learning this, when Batman was in need of assistance in dealing with Pix, Bane came to his aid, ultimately saving Batman’s life.
+Upon sharing his discoveries with the hero, Bane set off to continue his search for his father, now with the financial backing of Bruce Wayne.

 With additional help from Dr. Leslie Thompson, Bane set off on his quest, eventually arriving in the remote mountains of Kangchenjunga after learning that his father was possibly located within the area at an old Lazarus Pit.
-His resources proved correct when he located the man known as Sir Edmund Dorrance, AKA.
+His sources proved correct and he located the man known as Sir Edmund Dorrance, AKA.
 King Snake.
 Barely alive and malnourished, Snake had been there stuck there since an encounter with Robin.
 Bane and Dorrance shared their sides of the story, agreeing that their relationship was likely.
 After years of built up anger and resentment, Bane found his father to be largely unrepentant, and was about to strike him down when the cult known as Kobra interrupted them.
-Bane chose to bide his time when Snake used a post hypnotic suggestion implanted in Kobra that he was aware of to take command of the small force.
+Bane chose to bide his time when Snake used a post hypnotic suggestion implanted in Kobra to take command of the small force.

-Unsure of what to do because of his current emotional feelings, Bane allowed Dorrance to use the Kobra troops to harvest a weapon which had been stored when the Lazarus Pit was used as a Kobra base.
+Emotionally conflicted, Bane allowed Dorrance to use the Kobra troops to harvest a weapon which had been stored there, when the Lazarus Pit was used as a Kobra base.
 However, he would side with Batman and his allies when they arrived to confront King Snake and his cult.
 Bane shielded Batman from King Snake's machine gun fire, and threw the acidic energy source at Snake, apparently causing him to fall to his death.
 Kobra was defeated, and Batman revived Bane with a Lazarus Pit at his request.
 As he was lowered into the Pit, Bane stated "I will be like new...cleansed...healed...reborn."